If you go out into the woods today, you are in for a big surprise….

-“Sir, it’s Allan, let’s get you in the car,” Allan said his body shook with shock at seeing Mr Eric like this.
+“Sir, it’s Allan, let’s get you in the car,” Allan said his body shaking with shock at seeing Mr Eric like this.

 Eric made a growl/groan as Allan helped him stand and then guided him to the car, Allan frowned at the sound but let it go for he was more concerned about getting Eric home.
 Once Eric was settled in the car, Allan quickly moved around to the driver’s side and got in, he quickly put the car in gear and took off to Eric’s house, his wife would know what to do.

-Throughout the whole trip, Eric could feel his muscles tensing and contracting, which would cause him to groan, and at times it sounded like was whining but he was too out of it to realize.
+Throughout the trip, Eric could feel his muscles tensing and contracting, which would cause him to groan, and at times, it sounded like he was whining, but he was too out of it to realize it.
 Allan brought the car around to the back of the house, pulling in as close to the back door as possible.
 Jumping out he called to his wife to help him with Eric.

 “Celia,” he called as he opened the door to where Eric was laying back against the seat.

 “How is he?” she asked after opening the back door and stepping out.